-Organizations may use unique key performance indicators (KPIs) to measure the effectiveness of their management strategy, but while doing so they also need to observe certain common sector standard criteria.
-In this article, we have compiled 7 magical key factors for customer experience management for you.
+Organizations may use unique key performance indicators (KPIs) to measure the effectiveness of their customer experience management strategy, but while doing so they also need to observe certain common sector standard criteria.
+In this article, we have compiled 7 key metrics for customer experience management for you.
 These criteria are among the most basic requirements for an organization that aims to empower its brand by creating a difference in customer experience management.

 CSAT is the most concrete sign to determine whether your products and services meet customer expectations.